Michael O'Donoghue: Other work

 O'Donoghue acted in a supporting role in the 1985 comedy Head Office.
 He had small parts in the 1979 movie Manhattan (which poked fun at SNL), the 1987 movie Wall Street, and the 1988 movie he co-wrote, Scrooged.
 O'Donoghue said he loathed the theatrical release of Scrooged, insisting until his death that he and co-writer and best friend Mitch Glazer had written a much better film.
 He also wrote or co-wrote a number of unproduced screenplays, of which the Chevy Chase collaboration Saturday Matinee (a.k.a.
 Planet of the Cheap Special Effects) remains legendary in Hollywood screenwriter circles.

 O'Donoghue also found some success as a country music songwriter, his most notable credit being Dolly Parton's "Single Women" (1982).
 The song, originally composed for a 1981 SNL skit, later inspired the 1984 ABC TV movie Single Bars, Single Women starring Tony Danza and Jean Smart, which was produced by O'Donoghue.

-In 1992, O'Donoghue created a sketch show pilot called TV for the Fox network.
-It featured Kelly Lynch and it was directed by Walter Williams, the creator of Mr. Bill, but like a lot of O'Donoghue's work, it was too out there for primetime TV.
+In 1992, O'Donoghue created a sketch show pilot titled TV for FOX directed by Walter Williams, creator of Mr. Bill, and featuring Kelly Lynch.
+The pilot was ultimately passed on by the network.

 Death

-O'Donoghue suffered a long history of chronic migraine headaches.
 On November 8, 1994, he died of a cerebral hemorrhage at age 54.

+Legacy

+He is portrayed by Tommy Dewey in the 2024 film Saturday Night.

 Biography

-O'Donoghue's biography, Mr. Mike: The Life and Work of Michael O'Donoghue, was published in 1998 by Avon Books.
-The Barnes and Noble overview read, "This is the unvarnished story of a towering figure in American popular culture, the prime artistic force behind an entire generation of humorists and satirists."
+Dennis Perrin's biography Mr. Mike: The Life and Work of Michael O'Donoghue was published in 1998 by Avon Books.
+The Barnes and Noble overview reads, "This is the unvarnished story of a towering figure in American popular culture, the prime artistic force behind an entire generation of humorists and satirists."